Yeom Hye-ran: Breakthrough, first titular role in film and acclaim (2019–2024)

-In 2019, Yeom played a supporting role in the drama When the Camellia Blooms.
-Yeom was Hong Ja-young, a sophisticated divorce lawyer and wife to Gyu-tae (Oh Jung-se).
-Hong Ja-young is a confident and charismatic woman, who also had trust issues with her husband.
-Her acting in the drama garnered favorable reviews from viewers who saw her character as a girl crush, affectionately called the nation’s older sister.
-Her chemistry with Oh helped them win Best Couple at KBS Drama Awards, in which she also won Best Supporting Actress Award.
-Yeom additionally received a nomination for Best Supporting Actress at the 7th APAN Star Awards and at the 56th Baeksang Arts Awards.
+In 2019, Yeom landed a supporting role in the KBS2 drama When the Camellia Blooms. written by Lim Sang-choon.
+She portrayed Hong Ja-young, a sophisticated divorce lawyer married to Gyu-tae (portrayed by Oh Jung-se).
+Hong is portrayed as a confident and charismatic woman with trust issues in her marriage.
+Her performance in the drama received positive feedback from viewers, who admired her character as a girl crush and she was dubbed "the nation's older sister" by the press.
+This performance resulted in her winning the Best Supporting Actress Award and the Best Couple Award with Oh Jung-se at the KBS Drama Awards.
+She also received nominations for Best Supporting Actress at the 7th APAN Star Awards and at the 56th Baeksang Arts Awards.

-In 2021, Yeom starred in the OCN drama The Uncanny Counter with Jo Byung-gyu, Yoo Jun-sang, and Kim Se-jeong.
-Yeom played Choo Mae-ok, a former photographer, who had powerful healing abilities.
-She joined the Counters after being possessed by her Son Su-ho's spirit.
-Yeom received the he Best Supporting Actress Award at the the 57th Baeksang Arts Awards for this performance.
+More than two decades after her debut, Yeom took her first in Bae Jong-dae's mystery film Blacklight, which was released in February 2021.
+Produced by One Take Film and New Life, the film depicts two women whose fates are entangled through their husbands' car accidents.
+Yeom played Yeong-nam, a single mom who had to care for her daughter and her comatose husband.
+This performance was critically acclaimed, resulting in wins for Best Actress Awards at the 8th Wildflower Film Awards, the 30th Buil Film Awards, and the 21st Jeonju International Film Festival.

-More than two decades after her debut, Yeom had her first title role in Bae Jong-dae's mystery film Blacklight, which was released in February 2021.
-Produced by One Take Film, New Life, it depicts two women whose fates are entangled through their husbands' car accidents.
-Yeom played Yeong-nam, a single mom, who had to care for her daughter and her comatose husband.
-Yeom garnered critical acclaim for her role and was nominated at the 8th Wildflower Film Awards and at the 30th Buil Film Awards.
-She won the Best Actress Award at the 21st Jeonju International Film Festival.
+That same year, Yeom starred in the OCN drama The Uncanny Counter with Jo Byung-gyu, Yoo Jun-sang, and Kim Se-jeong.
+Yeom played Cho Mae-ok, a former photographer who possesses powerful healing abilities.
+She joined the Counters after being possessed by her son Su-ho's spirit.
+Her portrayal earned her the Best Supporting Actress Award at the 57th Baeksang Arts Awards.
+The series became the highest-rated OCN series.

-In 2022, she starred in the Netflix revenge thriller web series The Glory, starring Song Hye-kyo as Kang Hyeon-nam, a battered wife who became an accomplice to Kang’s quest for revenge.
+In 2022, she starred in the Netflix revenge thriller web series The Glory, starring Song Hye-kyo as Kang Hyeon-nam, a battered wife who became an accomplice to the protagonist's quest for revenge.
 She was nominated for Best Supporting Actress Award at the 58th Baeksang Arts Awards for this role.